-Note: Bowel problems can trigger autonomic dysreflexia, a syndrome in which there is a sudden onset of very high blood pressure and headaches.
+Note: Bowel problems can trigger autonomic dysreflexia, which causes sudden very high blood pressure and headaches.
 If not treated promptly and correctly, it may lead to seizures, stroke, and even death.
-Although autonomic dysreflexia rarely leads to these more serious complications, it is important to know the symptoms and watch for them.
-Autonomic dysreflexia is more common in people with an injury to the thoracic nerves of the spine or above (T6 or above).
+These complications are rare, but it is important to know the symptoms and watch for them.

-Other causes may include friction, which is the rubbing that occurs when a person is pulled across bed sheets or other surfaces, and shear, which is movement (such as sliding down a chair) that causes the skin to fold over itself, cutting off the blood supply and possibly causing pressure sores.
+- Shear, which is movement (such as sliding down a chair) that causes the skin to fold over itself, cutting off the blood supply.

 Watch for early signs of a pressure sore.
 These can include:

-- A new area of redness that does not go away within a few minutes of taking pressure off the area.
+- A new area of redness that doesn't go away within a few minutes of taking pressure off the area.